Printed on January 17, 2019, 9:11 pm

 - Continuation of Benefits

-- A returning employee is entitled to the same rights and benefits he/she would have had if employment had been continuous.
+- A returning employee is entitled to the same rights and benefits they would have had if employment had been continuous.

 - If elected, medical insurance coverage may be continued during a period of military service for the lesser of: